-Alleppey also known as Alappuzha or the ‘Venice of the East’ is an attractive town in Kerala.
+Alleppey is also known as Alappuzha or the ‘Venice of the East’ is an attractive town in Kerala.
 It is one of the most significant tourist centers in the state because of the large network of inland canals.
-Many of the kerala backwater cruises either start or end at this point and is known as the center of the coir industry.
+Many of the Kerala backwater cruises either start or end at this point and is known as the center of the coir industry.

 A houseboat cruise in these backwaters is a pleasurable experience.
 You will also get to witness a lighthouse once used for uploading goods.